malyabansalper/React-Fun-Projects/Todolist/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## To run the Project on Local Host

-In the project directory, you can run:
+Fork the project , Download the sorce code and follow below given steps :

 ### `npm start`